wireshark/wireshark/doc/http3.md

 ### Overview of the HTTP3 header dissection
 The QPACK implementation from `nghttp3` requires a separate QPACK decoder instance for every HTTP3 connection.
-The different HTTP3 streams that constitute a single HTTP3 conneciton are sharing the same QPACK decoder instance.
+The different HTTP3 streams that constitute a single HTTP3 connection are sharing the same QPACK decoder instance.

 The HTTP3 dissector interacts with the QPACK decoder in 2 ways:
 -  On the reception of QPACK encoder data (which is delivered on a dedicated unidirectional stream),